revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Generics in Typescript is no different than generics in other programming languages like Java.
+- Generics in Typescript is no different from generics in other programming languages like Java.
 - We can create a class, an interface, or a function that works with different types, without specifying the type upfront.

 ```ts